spottsdd/katacoda-scenarios/service-focused-observability/step7.md

 ## Adding Monitors to Our Services

 Navigate to the [Datadog Services list](https://app.datadoghq.com/apm/services) page.
 When we click into each of the services we've configured in APM, we see some default suggestions for monitors.
+These monitors can oversee different aspects of our services to ensure we have visibility into our application, even when we are not looking.
+We can configure a monitor and allow it to observe our application, sending alerts to those necessary when it's triggered.

 ![Suggested Monitors](./assets/suggest-monitors.png)